What is tagging?

 The City of Santa Ana also offers a Graffiti Reward Program in the amount of $500 for information leading to the arrest and prosecution of suspects for tagging or graffiti related vandalism.
 Click here for more information about the program or here for the Graffiti Reward Application.

-The SAPD Graffiti Task Force (GTF) is currently staffed with three full-time detectives dedicated to the education, eradication, and enforcement of graffiti in our community.
+The SAPD Graffiti Task Force (GTF) is currently staffed with two full-time detectives dedicated to the education, eradication, and enforcement of graffiti in our community.
 To find out more about the background and history of Santa Ana's graffiti problem and the current graffiti abatement strategies, click here for the full report.

 If you have any information that may assist the Graffiti Task Force detectives in the investigation of any particular tagging or graffiti related incident, you can e-mail the GTF at email@example.com.
 If you would like to report graffiti for removal, call (877) STOPTAG or (877) 786-7824.